-Employee experience does not live up to the promise.
+The employee experience does not live up to the promise.
 So cynicism pervades and often prevails.

 Successful strategies begin in the right place.
-They look for and close the "reality" gap.
+They look for, and close, the "reality" gap.

 So they report "green" status because that's what the Leadership wants to hear, right?
 Persistent issues are parked and dissenting voices are told to get with the program.

 Artificial harmony replaces open and honest conversation.

-Then something breaks...
+Then eventually something breaks...

 A series of factors brings it to a head.